Tombstone of Ann Margetson in the Churchyard at Great Ellingham

 Daisy Trollope

 In 1911, Ann and Abraham’s daughter 47 year old Jemima (as Emma J) and her husband John Pope are living at Small Lode, Upwell.
-The census confirms that Jemima and John had been married for 29 years and had no children.
+Jemima and John had been married for 29 years and had no children.

 Jemima’s sister, 47 year old Martha, is with her husband William Reynolds, a Veterinary & Castrator, at Anchor Corner Little Ellingham.
-The census confirms that Martha and William had also been married for 29 years and had no children.
+The couple had also been married for 29 years and had no children.

 Why did the Tombstone not mention George Margetson?

 Ann and George Margetson had been married about 10 years before George died.
 We can only speculate as to why George is not mentioned on Ann’s tombstone.
+Were there problems in the marriage?
+Did they live apart for most of their married life?
 Was there animosity in the extended family?

 Sources: